lbalmelli/keio/ClassOf2025/mhayfa/model.md

 Unlike general-purpose smart glasses, this system targets aging adults with information and memory needs.
 With personalized AI, family interaction, and volunteer services, the device functions as a cognitive support assistant rather than a simple wearable camera—improving relevance, usability, and business value through a staged rollout validated in real-world use.

 ## Visual Representation
-Include a system diagram illustrating architecture and data flows:

 ![Concept Model](./concept_model.png)